Intervening Opportunities: Shaping Human Spatial Interaction in AP Human Geography

 -

 Rural-Urban Migration: A farmer in a rural area might aspire to move to a major metropolis for better job prospects.
-However, a nearby smaller town offers decent employment opportunities and affordable housing.
+Still, a nearby smaller town offers decent employment opportunities and affordable housing.
 This intervening opportunity reduces the likelihood of migration to the larger, more distant city.

 -

 International Trade: A country might want to import a particular raw material from a distant nation known for its low production costs.
-However, a neighboring country begins producing the same material at a slightly higher cost but with significantly reduced transportation fees and time.
+That said, a neighboring country begins producing the same material at a slightly higher cost but with significantly reduced transportation fees and time.
 This intervening opportunity makes the closer supplier a more attractive option.

 -